keen/keen-gem-example/README.md

 Make sure you have a [Keen IO Account](https://keen.io/).
 Create a new project and note its Project ID and API key.

 Clone this repository. cd into the new directory.
+Run `bundle install` to install dependencies.

 Set the KEEN_API_KEY and KEEN_PROJECT_ID variables in a file called .env in the project root.
 This file is used by foreman.